137: No Such Thing As Churchill's Secret Parrot

 This is the thing called the Eye of the Sahara, and it was hidden for many, many millennia.
 It's this beautiful swirling rock formation.

-And we have no idea what it is do we?
+And we have no idea what it is, do we?
+They thought it was from an asteroid, but now they don't think so.

-They thought it was from an asteroid but now they don't think so and now they're saying they think it's seismic activity pushing this dome up but why is it a circle?
+And now they're saying they think it's seismic activity pushing this dome up, but why is it a circle?
 They have no idea.
+Yeah, some kind of uplift.

-It does happen fairly often but not very often in a circular way.
+It does happen fairly often, but not very often in a circular way.
 Yeah.

 Yeah, that was great.
-Yeah.
+I just bloody loved that.

 Mauritania is an interesting country.
 It's 90% Sahara Desert.